-- Reserves are at a level that is aligned with policy approved by the board - Sightsavers Ireland has a loyal supporter base giving regularly, accounting for approximately 60% of our income, strong cash appeals that deliver significant income on a quarterly basis, and legacy gifts that continue to grow. - We have a number of strong relationships across the Trusts and Foundations and corporate partners portfolio that continue to provide important support - Our vital collaboration with Irish Aid which delivers programmes across four West African countries through Programme Grant II (PGII) is entering its fifth and final year and continues to be a significant part of enabling Sightsavers Ireland to deliver its mission.
-The organisation is investing significant resources in the development of an application for follow-on funding from 2023.
+• Reserves are at a level that is aligned with policy approved by the board

+• Sightsavers Ireland has a loyal supporter base giving regularly, accounting for approximately 60% of our income, strong cash appeals that deliver significant income on a quarterly basis, and legacy gifts that continue to grow.

+• We have a number of strong relationships across the Trusts and Foundations and corporate partners portfolio that continue to provide important support

+• Our vital collaboration with Irish Aid which delivers programmes across four West African countries through Programme Grant II (PGII) continues to be a significant part of enabling Sightsavers Ireland to deliver its mission.
+The organisation is pleased to have received approval for an extension of this funding to 2027.

-Outside of the COVID 19 pandemic and the Ukraine crisis the Directors are unaware of any other material uncertainties related to events or conditions that may cast significant doubt upon the company's ability to continue as a going concern.
+Outside of the legacy of the COVID 19 pandemic and the Ukraine crisis the Directors are unaware of any other material uncertainties related to events or conditions that may cast significant doubt upon the company's ability to continue as a going concern.